beingmeta/kno/docs/wiki.drafts/Why-Use-Kno.md

 the C libraries, including network access, local caching, and FDScript execution.

-## FDScript can be used to write simple Kno programs
+## Knox can be used to write simple Kno programs

 FDScript is a lightweight LISP interpreter which incorporates the Kno kernel functions.
 It is appropriate for casual database access, writing